salesforce/codeceptjs-bdd/website/docs/03-02-run-on-saucelabs/3-1-sauce-connect.md

 SAUCE_TUNNEL_NAME=<your-tunnel-name> yarn acceptance --profile sauce:<options>
 ```

-Take a look at (https://gkushang.github.io/03-02-run-on-saucelabs/3-run-on-saucelabs/)[how to run on sauce labs] for more info.
+Take a look at [https://gkushang.github.io/03-02-run-on-saucelabs/3-run-on-saucelabs/](how to run on sauce labs) for more info.